Luming-L/Project/PeakRecall.md

 In our case, we just have normalized ATAC-seq signal tracks in BedGraph and thus cannot extend reads, the genome-wide average signal will be used as noise.
 We can calculate it as:
 (_sum_of_signals_in_all_bins/genome_zise)*bin_size_
 We generate a BedGraph file to store the lambda.
-In step 6, the ATAC-seq signal and lambda at each genomic location stored in BedGraph will be compared using Poisson test.
+In step 6, the ATAC-seq signal at each genomic location stored in BedGraph will be tested against the lambda  using Poisson test.
+The 'CTCF_ChIP_200K_pvalue.bdg' or 'CTCF_ChIP_200K_qvalue.bdg' file contains the -log10(p-value)s or -log10(q-value)s for each basepair through local Poisson test, which means the ChIP signal at each basepair will be tested against the corresponding local lambda derived from control with Poisson model.
 ```bash
 macs2 bdgcmp -t CTCF_ChIP_200K_filterdup.pileup.bdg -c local_lambda.bdg -m qpois -o CTCF_ChIP_200K_qvalue.bdg
 ```